 "Control Agreements" means the agreements set forth in Item 4.A of the Annual Report headed "History and Development of the

-Company -Contractual Arrangements with ATA Intelligent Learning" and as listed in Schedule I of this
+Company - Contractual Arrangements with the VIE" and as listed in Schedule I of this Opinion.

-Opinion.

 "Group Companies" means the Company, BVI Subsidiaries, ATA Creativity Global (Hong Kong) Limited, the PRC Companies, indirectly by any of the foregoing.